 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

-The dance itself is out of copyright, and is in the public domain.
+I do not have a publication date for the dance and not know whether it is under copyright or not.
 The interpretation is out of copyright in the US, but I'm not sure of other jurisdictions.
 My visualization of this dance is copyright © 2021 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 My work is licensed under a Creative Commons Attribution 4.0 International License.
 Most of the dances have more restrictive licensing, see my notes on copyright, the individual dance pages should mention when some rights are waived.